conan-io/conan-io.github.io/_posts/2023-09-29-backup-sources-feature.markdown

 ## Introduction

-In the fast-paced world of software development, reproducibility and traceability are more and more a need.
-But what happens when the third-party sources you rely on suddenly become unavailable?
-With the new Conan Source Backup feature you can ensure that your builds are not only reproducible but also resilient against the uncertainties of external dependencies.
+In the fast-paced world of software development, reproducibility and traceability are becoming increasingly crucial.
+However, what happens when the third-party sources you rely on suddenly become unavailable?
+With the new Conan Source Backup feature, you can ensure that your builds are not only reproducible but also resilient against the uncertainties of external dependencies.

-Thanks to this feature, you can configure Conan so that when a recipe downloads the sources of a library, it allows you to fetch sources on a file server within your infrastructure.
+Thanks to this feature, you can configure Conan so that when a recipe downloads the sources of a library, it allows you to fetch sources from a file server within your infrastructure.
 This is done in a completely transparent manner for the developer and can be set up to be used only as a last resort in case the URL of the original sources fails.

 Some of the advantages of using this feature are:

 - **Reproducibility**: Ensures long-term reproducibility in your builds.
 - **Traceability**: Keeps a record of the origin of downloaded files.
 - **Security**: Stores the sources in your own infrastructure, reducing reliance on third-party services.
 - **Improved Speed**: Hosting source files internally can yield faster download speeds